cedricbatailler/cedricbatailler.me/content/blog/2020-covid-map/index.md

 ```

 The wrangling we need to do to prepare the data set is minimal.
 We just have to
-remove french departments that we don't want to plot and add for every
+remove french departments that we don’t want to plot and add for every
 department its regional information.

 ``` r